Savannah Cat Generations: F1, 2G, 3G, 4G & from 5G – SBT

-The Savannah cat generations, also known as the filial generation (foundation), indicates the degree of relation to the original serval ancestry.
-F1–F4 Savannah cats are considered serval hybrids.
+The Savannah cat generation, also called the filial generation (Foundation), indicates the degree of relation to the original Serval ancestry.
+F1 – 4G Savannah cats are considered Serval hybrids.

-From the fifth filial generation onward, Savannah cats are regarded as domestic cats and are not subject to special legal requirements.
+From the fifth filial generation onward, Savannah cats are regarded as domestic cats and are no longer subject to special legal regulations.

 Savannah Cat Generations / Filial Generation / Foundation